janKekanSan/jankekansan.github.io/pages/sona/o.md

 <details><summary> A note about politeness </summary>

 It is possible to be rude in Toki Pona, as it is possible in any language.
 But in English, we soften requests with lots of extra words, such as please and can.
 In Toki Pona, there is an assumption that you are being earnest and respectful of your listener, so a request doesn’t need to be softened with other words.
-This is often called a “polite default” assumption, but I call it an “earnest default.”
+This is often called a "polite default" assumption, but I call it an "earnest default."

 </details>